 When you send an email newsletter to your audience, each email goes on a journey until it (hopefully) ends up in the recipient’s inbox.

-There are many factors that go into deciding whether the email makes it, and if it does, where it will land (inbox, promotions, spam).
+Many factors go into deciding whether the email makes it, and if it does, where it will land (inbox, promotions, spam).
 Some of these factors include:

 - The reputation of the sending domain and if it is on any blocklists